Learn when to cut back perennials. Should you do it in the fall or in the later winter or early spring?

-I’ll be honest by the end of fall I’m tired of tending to the garden.
+I’ll be honest, by the end of fall I’m tired of tending to the garden.
 We usually have some great weather in the fall, but it is often short-lived followed by cold and snow.

 So, is this a bad thing?
 I did some research and found out that many well-known gardeners follow my practice of late winter pruning.

-In this article from the The Royal Horticultural Society the writer states, “Cutting back herbaceous perennials during autumn restores order and tidiness to the garden.
+In this article from The Royal Horticultural Society the writer states, “Cutting back herbaceous perennials during autumn restores order and tidiness to the garden.
 However, this removes potential winter interest, in the form of height and structure, plus food and habitat sources for wildlife.”

 Finally, in this last article from Martha Stewart Living, the writer states, “Perennial plants need to be cut back each year, but when you choose to do it depends on your gardening style.”

-However my typical routine for any normal, healthy looking perennial, means waiting until late winter or spring to prune.
+However my typical routine for any normal, healthy-looking perennial, means waiting until late winter or next spring to prune.